ualberta-rcg/python-cluster/_episodes/interactive.md

 Finally `bg [job id]` (e.g., probably `bg 1`) runs the program in the background.

 While the program is running in the background, run the `htop` command.
+(And `htop -u` ... and if trying with a GPU node, try `module load cuda; nvidia-smi`)